lorini/aliaas/README.md

 At this point, ALiaaS uses :
  - HTML5/CSS UI based on twitter bootstrap/jQuery/jQuery-UI
- - Node.js observator
+ - Node.js proxy and observator
  - C++ linux daemon
- - PHP Proxy

 The goal is to use only one technologie on the server side.
 Node.js ?